caopulan/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Pu Cao is a second-year Ph.D. student studying at Beijing University of Posts and Telecommunications (BUPT) under the supervision of Prof. Qing Song and Dr. Lu Yang.
-He is now interested in Computer Vision and am currently working on Image Synthesis.
+Pu Cao is a forth-year Ph.D. student studying at Beijing University of Posts and Telecommunications (BUPT) under the supervision of Prof. Qing Song and Dr. Lu Yang.
+He is now interested in Computer Vision and am currently working on Visual Synthesis and Multimodal Large-language Model.
 {style="text-align: justify;"}